rdentato/kanji/doc/kanji.md

 The function name is case insentive, may contain only letters, numbers and a mandatory dot (`.`).
 It can't be longer than 12 characters (dot included).

+## Using kanji from C

+To build a kanji program you can, of course, just write down each opcode in an array.
+However this may be more complicated than it sounds because there are a lot of variation for each opcode.

+For example, along with the `STO` opcode there are `ST4` to store 32 bit integers, `ST8` to store `val_t` values, `STI` to pick a constant etc etc.

+Also, you'll have to layout the constant strings appropriately, the registers and so on.
+Rather cumbersome!

+The easiest way is to use the provided assembler:

+   - create a new program with `kaj_new()`
+   - add the lines (as strings) one by one with `kaj_addline()`
+   - finalize the assembly with `kaj_assemble()`
+   - run the program with `kaj_run()`
+   - destroy the program with `kaj_free()`

+You can see this in action in the main of `src/kanji.c` and the `kaj_loadfromfile()` function in `src/kanji_asm.c`.